mario-gellrich-zhaw/data_analytics/README.md

 Repository of the Data Analytics module at ZHAW

-> ℹ️ **NOTICE:** Please note that the weekly material will always be available shortly before the course starts.

 ## Getting Started

 ### GitHub Codespaces (our working environment for the course)

 Create a new codespace on GitHub.
 Everything should be set up as needed.

-### Locally (use only, if you need a clone of the GitHub repository on your local computer)
+### Local Installations (use only, if you need a clone of the GitHub repository on your local computer)

 Assuming you have